 “The Host Behind: The Campaign for a Victorian Women’s Centre” by Barbara Cameron, 2005.
 In August 1986 a public meeting was held in Melbourne to protest the Government sale of a major hospital for women.
-This meeting resolved that the hospital must be retained and the buildings preserved.
-The following year a group of women staged sit-ins outside the hospital distributing leaflets and petitions to protest and stake their claim to the site.
-So what led to this drastic action?
-This book by historian Barbara Cameron takes you on a hundred-year journey that lead to the establishment of the Queen Victoria Women’s Centre.
+This meeting resolved that the hospital must be retained and buildings preserved.
+Later a group of women staged sit-ins outside the hospital with petitions to stake their claim to the site.
+This is a 100-year journey to the establishment of Queen Victoria Women’s Centre.

-“The Lost Mother” by Anne Summers, Melbourne University Press, 2009.
+“The Lost Mother” by Anne Summers, Melbourne University Press 2009.
 Anne’s mother posed for several portraits by famous Melbourne artist Constance Stokes as a child.
-These pictures went missing for many years and Anne Summers recounts her search for information and the second picture, revealing fascinating chronicles about the early Melbourne circle of artists and collectors.
-Constance Stokes could not paint while her children were young – a familiar story for women artists who were also mothers.
+These pictures went missing for many years and Anne Summers recounts her search for information and the second picture, with fascinating stories of the artists and collectors of early Melbourne.

 “My Mother, My Writing and Me” by Iola Mathews, Michelle Anderson, Melbourne, 2009.
 A well-written book about the struggle to write in a quiet place without distractions of family activities.